mxmstr/splitscreenme-nucleus/README.md

 This repo is a new and improved official version of the Nucleus Co-op application and is part of the [SplitScreen.Me](https://www.splitscreen.me/docs/what-is-splitscreen-me) github organization.
 This new version is based off of the [Nucleus Co-op Alpha 8 Mod](https://github.com/ZeroFox5866/nucleuscoop) build and features a ton of enhancements, such as:

 - New overhauled and customizable user interface with support for themes, game covers and screenshots.
-- Full support for different monitor scales.
+- Full support for different monitor scales, UI scaling issues at more than 100% desktop scale are finally fixed (and all other issues/bugs related to it).
-- Improved input handling (left to right).
+- New player and input order processing (left to right).
+- New player nickname assignation.
+- New optional splitscreen divisions setting (visually  similar to a native splitscreen games).
+- Fixed multi-monitor vertical setup drawing to not overlap input device list.
 - Massive increase to the amount of compatible games, 400+ as of now.
 - Much more game handlers customization.
 - Many quality of life improvements and ton of bug fixes.